-(Amended on 5 September 2008, 6 March 2009, 11 September 2009 and 9 February 2010)
+(Amended on 5 September 2008, 6 March 2009, 11 September 2009, 9 February 2010 and 17 September 2010)

-- 1. The purpose of Civil Party action before the ECCC is to: - a) Participate in criminal proceedings against those responsible for crimes within the jurisdiction of the ECCC by supporting the prosecution; and - b) Allow Victims to seek collective and moral reparations, as provided in this Rule. - 2.
-The right to take civil action may be exercised by Victims of a crime coming within the jurisdiction of the ECCC, without any distinction based on criteria such as current residence or nationality. - 3.
-Being joined as a Civil Party shall have the following effects: - a) When joined as a Civil Party, the Victim individually becomes a party to the criminal proceedings in the pre-trial stage.
-The Civil Party can no longer be questioned as a simple witness in the same case and, subject to Rule 62 relating to Rogatory Letters, may only be interviewed under the same conditions as a Charged Person or Accused.
+- 1. The purpose of Civil Party action before the ECCC is to: - a) Participate in criminal proceedings against those responsible for crimes within the jurisdiction of the ECCC by supporting the prosecution; and - b) Seek collective and moral reparations, as provided in Rule 23quinquies.

-- b) The Co-Investigating Judges and the Chambers may afford to Civil Parties the protection measures set out in Rule 29. - 4.
-Civil Parties during the pre-trial stage may form groups.
-Where necessary, the Co-Investigating Judges may group Civil Parties and nominate a lawyer to represent them, or assign them to existing groups. - 5.
+2. The right to take civil action may be exercised without any distinction based on criteria such as current residence or nationality.

+3. At the pre-trial stage, Civil Parties participate individually.
 Civil Parties at the trial stage and beyond shall comprise a single, consolidated group, whose interests are represented by the Civil Party Lead Co-Lawyers as described in IR 12 ter.
 The Civil Party Lead Co-Lawyers are supported by the Civil Party Lawyers described in IR 12 ter (3).
 Civil Party Lead Co-Lawyers shall file a single claim for collective and moral reparations.